c-dilks/clas12-env/README.md

     * pandas

 ### Build Structure
-The environment modulefiles here use a particular *relative* directory structure for the software builds it references.
+The environment modulefiles here use a particular *relative* directory structure for the software builds they reference:

 - some "top" directory
   - [`modulefiles`](modulefiles) (from this repository)